RameezY/reading-notes/coders_computer.md

 Here are some commands and it's functions:

 **echo**: Will let you know which shell you are using to display a system variable stating your current shell.
 For example you may use **echo $SHELL**.

+**pwd**: Print Working Directory tells you what your current present working directory is.

+**ls**: Lists your documents and files in your current directory.

+**cd**: Change Directory lets you move around in your system.